This post may contain affiliate links. Please read my disclosure policy.

 The balsamic vinegar you buy at the supermarket is probably not real balsamic vinegar.
 The low price cannot justify the real procedure of Balsamic vinegar.

-You can use the supermarket Balsamic vinegar for cooking, that is fine.
-But if you want to use it for seasoning you should try the real one.
+But if you want to use it for seasoning a fresh salad, you should try the real one.

 I buy mine at the Acetaia San Giacomo and you can find it on Amazon.

-What is EVOO oil
+What is EVOO oil?

 At first, I was very confused when I saw the name EVOO, then I realized that it is the short name for Extra Virgin Olive Oil.